Jake Moreland: Playing career

 Coaching career

+Early career

 Moreland then started his coaching career by taking the tight end coach position at Elmhurst College, then Special Teams Coordinator at Saint Joseph's College, then went to Western Michigan.

+New York Jets

+In 2021, Moreland was hired by the New York Jets as their assistant offensive line coach under head coach Robert Saleh.

+Denver Broncos

-On February 14, 2022, the Denver Broncos hired Moreland as their tight ends coach.
+On February 14, 2022, Moreland was hired by the Denver Broncos as their tight ends coach under head coach Nathaniel Hackett.
 Moreland was not retained by the Broncos for 2023 after Sean Payton was hired as head coach.

+Houston Texans

-On February 21, 2023, Moreland was hired by the Houston Texans as the team's tight end coach.
+On February 21, 2023, Moreland was hired by the Houston Texans as their tight end coach under head coach DeMeco Ryans.

+Arizona Cardinals

+On February 20, 2026, Moreland was hired by the Arizona Cardinals to serve as the team's tight ends coach under new head coach Mike LaFleur.